 The Cherokee Syllabary on the walls of the main Atrium translates to “Our Story Lives On” (center) “Peaceful” (left) “Honorable” (right).
 Developed by Sequoya and adopted by the Cherokee Council in 1821, the Cherokee Syllabary is the written form of the Cherokee language.

 The Performance Hall features an elegant 1,000-seat theatre, with newly-tuned acoustics and state-of-the-art lighting system.
-The Performance Hall presents professional artists throughout the year in the Bardo Arts Center Performance Series and the BAC Sunday Cinema Series.
+The Performance Hall presents professional artists throughout the year in the Bardo Arts Center Performance Series and the BAC Film Series.
 In addition to world-class artists, Bardo Arts Center presents talented students and faculty from the WCU School of Stage and Screen and the School of Music.
 Bardo Arts Center also houses a more intimate performance setting for workshops and events called the Niggli Studio Theatre, similar to a traditional Black Box Theatre.